 Bhutan is a small dreamy paradise, be located high in the Himalayas.
-Bhutan is a country where development is measured by Gross National Happinesses, and not by Gross National Product, where rice is red and chilies are considered to be a vegetable, Bhutan is the world’s last leftover Buddhist Kingdom.
-A visit at these places will bring you face to face with fortresses (called Dzongs), ancient monasteries, ancient temples with prayer flags flapping high and the warmth of its people.
+Bhutan is a country where development is measured by Gross National Happiness, and not by Gross National Product, where rice is red and chillies are considered to be a vegetable, Bhutan is the world’s last leftover Buddhist Kingdom.
+A trip to Bhutan will bring you face to face with fortresses (called Dzongs), ancient monasteries, ancient temples with prayer flags flapping high and the warmth of its people.

 Don’t leave this beautiful place before you:

 1. Paro: The verdant Paro Valley is considered as one of the most beautiful place in Bhutan.
 Take in the history-laden grandiose and breath taking scenery, monasteries, sprinkled with traditional houses and ripening rice fields.
 If you are a nature lover looking for some peace, this is the place to be.

 2. Tiger’s Nest (Taktsang Monastery): Placed on the border of a precariously high cliff, the iconic Taktsang Monastery is the unofficial symbol of Bhutan and one of the most divine pilgrimage sites.
 A pony ride is accessible till the ‘cafeteria’, a wooden teahouse-restaurant situated on the ridge, offering outstanding views of the monastery.
 Whether you are religious or the adventurous kind, this is an exciting journey offering you breathtaking views along the way.
 To enter the monastery, visitors require a special permit, which needs to be obtained in advance.